Deflection of light and time delay in hyperbolic Einstein-Straus--de Sitter solution: Conclusion

-An application to the lensed quasar SDSS J1004+4112 permits to quantify the subtle interplay between the spatial curvature and the cosmological constant in gravitational lensing phenomena.
-The results demonstrate that negative curvature enhances gravitational lensing effects, leading to larger observable quantities, while a positive $\Lambda$ opposes this enhancement by reducing the deflection angle, as asserted by Rindler and Ishak.
-The study, based on varying the current scale factor $a_0$, reveals a critical threshold of $a_0\simeq2.6\times10^{27}\,\text{m}$, below which lensing observables increase markedly, linked to a current curvature density $\Omega_{k0}\lesssim-0.0025$.
+An application to the lensed quasar SDSS J1004+4112 permits one to quantify the subtle interplay between the spatial curvature and the cosmological constant in gravitational lensing phenomena.
+Negative spatial curvature ($k=-1$) enhances effective comoving distances, thereby increasing lensing observables, whereas a positive $\Lambda$ opposes this enhancement by introducing a repulsive contribution that reduces light deflection, as established in previous works.
+This reduction occurs because the repulsive effect of $\Lambda$ counteracts the spacetime curvature induced by mass.
+The study, based on varying the current scale factor $a_0$ (or equivalently the current curvature density), reveals a critical threshold of $a_0\simeq2.6\times10^{27}\,\text{m}$, below which lensing observables increase markedly, linked to $\Omega_{k0}\lesssim-0.0025$.
+Beyond this threshold, results match the flat ESdS model.
+In addition, the study reveals that the effect of $\Lambda$ on lensing does persist even in scenarios dominated by significant negative curvature and should be included in precise lensing analyses.
 Specifically, for a negative curvature density $\Omega_{k0}=-0.15$, the light bending increases slightly by about $0.94\%$, whereas time delay increases significantly by about $10.17\%$.
-This provides a unique signature for the negatively curved universe, distinct from the positively curved case.
-Beyond this threshold, results match the flat ESdS model.
+This disparity can be explained by the fact that the deflection angle is dominated by local bending near the lens and is only weakly sensitive to the large-scale background curvature, whereas the time delay contains a geometric component that accumulates along the entire photon path and is therefore more strongly impacted by the global curvature.
+This behavior provides a unique signature for the negatively curved universe, distinct from flat and positively curved cases.
 Such a sensitivity to the curvature parameter means that precise lensing observations could, in principle, help discriminate between open, flat, and closed universes.
-The study reveals that the effect of $\Lambda$ on lensing does persist even in scenarios dominated by significant negative curvature and should be included in precise lensing analyses, especially when aiming to constrain cosmological parameters using strong lensing systems.
-Note that a positive $\Lambda$ reduces light deflection because its repulsive effect counteracts spacetime curvature induced by mass.
+In hyperbolic space, light rays that are initially close together diverge more rapidly than in flat ($k=0$) or positively curved ($k=+1$) spaces.
+This property leads to longer comoving distances for a given redshift and larger apparent angular separations at the observer for the same lensing configuration, thereby amplifying the cumulative effects of gravitational bending—both deflection angles and time delays—relative to flat or positively curved geometries.
+These deviations, though subtle, could provide a way to constrain the value of $\Omega_{k0}$ by observing differences in lensing observables from what is expected in a flat universe.
+This sensitivity to the curvature parameter suggests that, in principle, future high-precision lensing observations, when combined with independent cosmological probes and realistic lens modeling, could contribute to discriminating between open, flat, and closed universes.
+However, the predicted variations in lensing observables for realistic $|\Omega_{k0}|$ are typically at the subpercent to few-percent level, requiring extremely accurate measurements and detailed modeling of lens mass distributions to detect.
+In practice, such tests would need to be carried out statistically over large samples of strong-lensing systems and combined with other probes, such as CMB and BAO constraints, to break degeneracies with other cosmological parameters.

 Nevertheless, our analysis is subject to certain limitations.
 The assumption of a spherically symmetric lens and the use of the Swiss-cheese model, while physically motivated, may underestimate the complexity of real astrophysical systems.
 Future work should extend the present approach to include more realistic mass distributions, and to consider additional lensed systems with well-constrained observational data.